CebolaLab/RNA-seq/README.md

 fastqc <sample>_2.fastq.gz -d . -o .
 ```

+These fastQC reports can be combined into one summary report using [multiQC](https://multiqc.info/).

 #### Adapter trimming

 If there is evidence of adapter contamination shown in the fastQC report (see below), adapter sequences may need to be trimmed, using a tools such as cutadapt, trimmomatic and fastp.
 In this pipeline, fastp is used to trim adapters.